 Film review: My Brilliant Career (1979), directed by Gillian Armstrong

 Sybylla Melvyn (Judy Davis) is a determined and headstrong young woman Fiery Redhead in rural Australia.
-She wants to have A Career, but she’s not quite sure yet as to what that would entail.
+She wants to have a Career, but she’s not quite sure yet as to what that would entail.
 All she knows is that she doesn’t want to be stuck as some lowly farmer’s wife … like her mother (Julia Blake).
 Her mother doesn’t seem to have much of a life with a drunken farmer husband (Alan Hopgood, who would later go on to pen a few episodes of The Flying Doctors) and looking after a bunch of kids.

 To Sybylla’s delight, her well-to-do grandmother (Aileen Britton) takes her in, and there she meets the polite but dull Englishman Frank Hawdon (Robert Grubb with silly whiskers) … and a boy she used to know when she was younger: Harry Beecham (Sam Neill).
 Except Harry isn’t a boy anymore – he’s grown up to be a dashingly handsome man!

-Romantic complications ensue – can Sybylla give up her dreams of becoming independent and have A Career (yes, it has to be capitalised), or has her priorities changed with her new circumstances – is securing love and a good life more important?
+Romantic complications ensue – can Sybylla give up her dreams of becoming independent and have a Career (yes, it has to be capitalised), or has her priorities changed with her new circumstances – is securing love and a good life more important?

 Also starring: Wendy Hughes as Aunt Helen, Peter Whitford as Uncle Julius, Patricia Kennedy as Aunt Gussie, and Max Cullen as Mr McSwatt, the man to whom Sybylla’s father ends up owing a lot of money.

 My Brilliant Career is a costume drama, and it’s got the right ingredients for it – Victorian setting, long skirts, romance, etc. – but that it’s set in Australia and not Hampshire is something you don’t get to see too often over here.
 Indeed, I had never heard of it and only got it because of Sam Neill – which is as good an excuse to get it as any; Harry’s a dish!
-That it’s also got both Hopgood and Coopers Crossing royalty like car mechanic Hurtle (Cullen) and Dr Standish (Grubb without the whiskers and the toff accent) … well, that’s cream with a big cherry on top for any Flying Doctors fan.
+That it’s also got both Hopgood and Coopers Crossing royalty like car mechanic Hurtle (Cullen) and Dr Standish (Grubb without the whiskers and the toff accent) is cream with a big cherry on top for any Flying Doctors fan.

 The star of the show, however, is Sybylla herself.
 Judy Davis is a great actress, and this is the first of (at least) three times she’s starred alongside Sam Neill, but Sybylla is probably the character that I like the least out of those three performances.
 Her spirit and modern ideas are great, but she’s just too much of a self-obsessed snob about … well, most things.
 I like her wild, bushy hair, though.
 She really doesn’t look like a “proper lady” – she looks much more comfortable sitting up a tree singing drunken folk songs.